 But HostPapa provides those services at a bit of a higher level.

 The same goes with email and design services – and specialized hosting services.
-They offer VPS hosting for any resources hungry business websites in addition to a better than most WordPress Hosting product.
+They offer VPS hosting for any resource-hungry business websites in addition to a better-than-most WordPress Hosting product.

 When I first launched my small project with HostPapa, I had a ton of issues with their onboarding (ie, going from purchasing to using the service) process.
 It was really, really frustrating.

 When I revisited the service, they hadn’t improved everything (see cons section) but critically, they had improved the flow, transparency, and software for their checkout and setup process.